Kortowiada

 Kortowiada is a student holiday (Juwenalia) taking place in the city of Olsztyn in northern Poland.
-A wide bunch of polish artists is performing at the concerts, for example O.S.T.R., Maryla Rodowicz or Kamil Bednarek.
+A wide bunch of Polish artists perform at the concerts, for example O.S.T.R., Maryla Rodowicz or Kamil Bednarek.

 Organiser

 Main organiser of the event is the Student Council of the University of Warmia and Mazury in Olsztyn.

 Description

-The name of the event is related to the part of the city called Kortowo where all related parties are held.
+The name of the event is related to the district of Kortowo where all related parties are held.
 First Juwenalia in Kortowo were celebrated in May, 1958, and were organised by students of the Agricultural and Technical University (Akademia Rolniczo-Techniczna).
 For many years, the event was arranged as a joint project with students of the Higher School of Pedagogy (Wyższa Szkoła Pedagogiczna) under the name of ‘Żakinada’.
 As a result of the merger of the above schools into the University of Warmia and Mazury, Kortowiada grew rich with respect to its special party schedule.

 The annual event attracts more than 10 thousand of students from all over the country and hundreds of bands – Kortowiada is nowadays one of the most important student-related music events in Poland.